-ECHD 250 CHILDREN WITH SPECIAL NEEDS Fall, 3 credit hours
+ECHD 250 CHILDREN WITH SPECIAL NEEDS

+Fall, 3 credit hours GER

 In this course, students will examine various special needs of young children.
-Students will gain knowledge of inclusive practices, teaching modifications, prevention and intervention strategies and support services for children, families and the community.
-Assessment, identification and general knowledge of the special needs of all children will be examined as well as social policies and initiatives to support teachers, families and children.
-Three hours lecture per week.
+Students will gain knowledge of inclusive practices, teaching modifications, prevention and intervention strategies, and support services for children, families, and the community.
+Assessment, identification, and general knowledge of the special needs of all children will be examined, as well as social policies and initiatives to support teachers, families, and children.
+Three lecture hours per week.
+Prerequisite(s): None.